 Short Answer: If you need to call out of a shift at The Home Depot, you should call your store and notify the manager on duty.
 The hours will be deducted from your available paid time off, which accrues on a monthly basis.
 If you don’t have any accrued paid time off, you will receive an “occurrence,” which is the first step in the employee disciplinary process.
 If you have a chronic illness or another long-term personal situation that prevents you from working, you can apply for an intermittent leave of absence.
 For more details of the Home Depot call-out policy, see below.

 The Home Depot Call-Out Policy

-By submitting doctor-signed paperwork to The Home Depot’s corporate human resources department, you can apply for an intermittent leave of absence if you are suffering from a long-term illness.
+The representatives we spoke with were able to provide specific information about what to do if you have a chronic illness.
+You can submit doctor-signed paperwork to The Home Depot’s corporate human resources department to apply for an intermittent leave of absence.
 For full-time employees, this translates to 480 hours annually that can be used to take time off without pay.
-To find out more, speak with your store manager and/or contact The Home Depot’s human resources department.
+To find out more, you can speak with your store manager and/or contact The Home Depot’s human resources department.

 For more information, we explain how to get a doctor’s note for work.

 - The Home Depot Benefits Choice Center (800) 555-4954